-Regent's Master of Arts in Government provides an in-depth understanding of the founding principles of democracy, the Biblical foundation for government, current issues related to government, and the skills and knowledge to develop nations.
-The M.A. in Government in Political Theory program reflects on the nature and ends of government, including a description of the principles underlying government practice and prescription about how government ought to function.
-Political theory has a long and venerable pedigree in western civilization, dating back at least to the ancient Greeks.
-The M.A. in Government in Political Theory will thus involve systematic study of the history of political thought.
-Political Theory students will be encouraged to ask the most basic questions related to government: What is justice?
-What is the best regime?
-Additionally, the program offers courses that will help students develop and enhance their key analytical and critical reasoning skills.
+Regent's Master of Arts in Government provides an in-depth understanding of the founding principles of democracy, the biblical foundation for government, current issues related to government, and the skills and knowledge to develop nations.
+Through the M.A. in Government with a concentration in Political Theory you will reflect on the nature and ends of government, the principles underlying government practice and how government ought to function.
+Political theory has a long and respected pedigree in western civilization, dating back at least to the ancient Greeks.

 Curriculum: View Course Sequence & Descriptions

 Length: 30 credit hours.
 May be completed in as little as 18 months.
-Students may enter the program in the fall, spring, or summer semester.
+Students may enter the program in the fall, spring or summer semester.

 Results: Master of Arts in Government with a concentration in

 Important Links: Apply Now | Tuition & Financial Aid | Faculty | Thesis | Internship | Online Learning